MMA DFS Ownership And Leverage: Win UFC Tournaments

 Here is the shape I promised you.
 Because DraftKings pays so much for an early finish, a fighter's tournament ceiling is his finish, not his decision.
 That single fact reorganizes the whole board.

 Think about the two ways the field over-owns a fighter.
 The first is a favorite who wins on moderate volume and control and rarely finishes, a points grinder whose most likely outcome is a decision.
 He is safe, and the field knows it, so he is chalk, but a middling decision caps his ceiling right where the field already owns him.
-The exception is worth respecting: a truly high-output striker can post a slate-leading score on a 150-plus significant-strike decision alone, so a finish is the most common route to a ceiling in MMA, not the only one.
+The exception is worth respecting: in a five-round main event a truly high-output striker can post a slate-leading score on a 150-plus significant-strike decision alone, so a finish is the most common route to a ceiling in MMA, not the only one.
 The second is a favorite so obvious that everyone lands on him at the same time.
 Both are the wrong place to be different.

 The right place is the fighter the field is underrating on finish equity.
 Three profiles show up on almost every card:

-- The Live Underdog With A Puncher's Chance — plus-money on the moneyline, but one clean shot from a knockout.
+- The Live Underdog With A Puncher's Chance β plus-money on the moneyline, but one clean shot from a knockout.

-- A Finisher Drawn Against An Aging Or Suspect Chin — the chin history is the opponent's path to a loss and your path to the bonus.
+- A Finisher Drawn Against An Aging Or Suspect Chin β the chin history is the opponent's path to a loss and your path to the bonus.

 One calibration matters before you call anyone a "dog."
 In MMA the moneyline is real information, so reserve underdog language for genuine plus-money fighters.
 A fighter sitting around -105 is a near pick-'em, not an underdog, even if his Sims win rate looks modest.
 A fighter at +180 is an actual live dog, and if his path to victory is a knockout, he is the exact profile that wins GPPs.
 Frame your leverage against the real market number, not just the ownership.